 Students are taught the following subjects: Nepali, English, Sanskrit, Mathematics, Natural Sciences, Computer Science, Social Studies, Population and Environmental Studies, Accountancy and Office Practices, Handicrafts, Drawing, Dance, and Music.
 The Sadan provides facilities for games and sports, indoors and outdoors.

-The Sadan offers many extracurricular activities.
+The Sadan offers many co-curricular activities.
 Students may participate in activities such as music, drama, dance, quizzes, story-telling, seminar, elocution and debate, recitation of essays and poems, and handwriting, spelling, drawing, paper-craft, and handiwork competitions.
-Other extracurricular activities include creative writing, seva, and plantation.
+Other co-curricular activities include creative writing, seva, and plantation.

 Special events are organized to celebrate festivals and other important days.
 Such celebrations reinforce the ideals of education for human values.
 Guest speakers are also invited on such occasions.